PEXANE2/azure-docs.tr-tr/articles/active-directory/managed-identities-azure-resources/qs-configure-template-windows-vmss.md

 ---
-title: Azure kaynakları için yönetilen kimlikleri bir şablon kullanarak sanal makine ölçek kümesi üzerinde yapılandırma
+title: Configure template to use managed identities on virtual machine scale sets - Azure AD
-description: Bir Azure Resource Manager şablonu kullanarak Azure kaynakları için yönetilen kimlikleri üzerinde bir sanal makine ölçek yapılandırma için adım adım yönergeler ayarlayın.
+description: Step-by-step instructions for configuring managed identities for Azure resources on a virtual machine scale set, using an Azure Resource Manager template.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi